architect/arc.codes/public/primitives/static.md

 exports.handler = arc.http.proxy()
 ```

-Now all static assets in `./public` will be served from the root of your application.
+Now all static assets in `./public` will be served from the root of the application.

 The `arc.http.proxy` function accepts an optional configuration param `spa` which will force loading `index.html` no matter what route is invoked (note however that routes defined in `.arc` will take precedence).